Included in this guide:

 Lensatic or military compasses: Lensatic compasses are made up of three parts: cover, base, and reading lens.
 The cover protects the compass and also incorporates the sighting wire, which helps you determine direction.
 The base consists of the compass dial, bezel, and the thumb loop.
 The latter is used for stability to obtain a more accurate reading.
 The reading lens folds out, providing a highly accurate means of obtaining a bearing.

 This will depend entirely on the type of compass you choose.
 We’ve focused on the features of a baseplate compass, which is the most common and generally the most useful compass for the majority of outdoors users – though many of these features also apply to other types of compass.
+You won't learn techniques like how to take a bearing without having a good understanding of these features.

 Bezel: The bezel of a good baseplate compass should be primarily marked in degrees rather than mils (unless you’re using it for military applications).
 It should have clear and easy-to-read markings, including degree hashing (usually in 2-degree increments) as well as the four cardinal compass points.
 The bezel should rotate easily and precisely, without sticking or jamming, though it shouldn’t spin freely either.
 A knurled edge is also useful as this makes it easier to grip in cold conditions or if wearing gloves.